m-voit/concepts-of-programming-languages/study-project/paper.md

 This means that heavy using of recursion and functional programming in Go will have an impact on performance.
 There are some workarounds for this issue, but they are out of the scope of this paper.[med02][she17]

-Summarized, the support for efficient recursion heavy programming is better in JavaScript than it is in Go.
+Summarized, JavaScript has better support for efficient recursion heavy programming than Go.

 ### Pattern matching